Helpful tips on identifying your exhaust elbow & flanges on your Perkins (Part 1)

 G. PN FLNG A

-This four bolt flange (2.5″ by 3″) with a 2.5″ OD bolts to the late style 4108 heat exchanger/exhaust manifold (PN PE 180) and accepts ELBO B. it is sometimes identified as PN 37426472.
-This comes in stainless steel for lifetime service.
+This four-bolt flange (2.5″ by 3″) with a 2.5″ OD bolts to the late style 4108 heat exchanger/exhaust manifold (PN PE 180) and accepts ELBO B. It is sometimes identified as PN 37426472.
+This can sometimes be found in stainless steel for lifetime service.

 H. PN FLNG B